phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

 To add templates to this view, we can define them as function components in the module or in separate files.
-Function components are great for smaller templates and separate files are a good choice when you have a lot of markup or your functions start to feel unmanageable.

-Template files are compiled into the module as function components themselves, there is no runtime or performance difference between the two styles.

-Here's how you would define a template a function component:
+Let's start by defining a function component:

 ```elixir
 defmodule HelloWeb.HelloHTML do